willis240/Community_Energy_Awareness/README.md

 ## Resources:

+### Slideshow

+There is a slideshow that was used to present this project to a general audience.
+It can be found [here](https://docs.google.com/presentation/d/1jktx9P-xoY6U6qeFRl1oUHXaAg5qSYIBRYwCJNU1iCw/edit?usp=sharing)

 ### Developer Notes

 Notes taken by the developers during their process can all be found in the `Notes` folder.